Written by Jonathan Richter

 - What is the Custom CRM Development Process?

-As an established business, you’ve likely heard about ‘Ready CRM’ (Customer Relationship Management) platforms such as Salesforce or Hubspot.
-These platforms allow you to track customer outreach and activity, and can help drive engagement with your customers online.
-However, some businesses opt to build a ‘Custom CRM’ from scratch rather than pay for a ‘Ready CRM’ solution.
+As an established business, you’ve likely heard about ‘Ready CRM’ (Customer Relationship Management) SaaS platforms such as Salesforce or Hubspot.
+These software systems allow you to track customer outreach and activity, and can help drive engagement with your customers online.
+However, some businesses opt to build a ‘Custom CRM‘ from scratch rather than pay for a ‘Ready CRM’ solution.

 After you read this article you’ll have a better understanding of what custom CRM development is and how the process works!